kenwalger/mdbw18/workshop/quest6.md

 With a successful connection in place, next up is to put data **in** so we can get data **out** of the database.
 Hmmm, this sounds like a *CRUD*dy job.
 We'll need to do these CRUD operations inside a MongoDB connection...

-Let's make a quick `db_populate.js` file that will initalize our MongoDB database with some of our delis.
+Let's make a quick `db_populate.js` file that will initialize our MongoDB database with some of our delis.

 ```javascript {.line-numbers}
 const db = require('./db.js');